brambekkers/everydaycooking/README.md

 I made this app next to my full-time job.
 I have tried to implement all aspects of my skills in this app.
 Can I do more?
 Yes.
 However, I also tried to build something within a certain amount of time.

+I hope you like the application.
+I am happy to explain my ideas in a personal interview.

 ## How to run the application

 Open terminal and run: